ysaismartinez/FinalDataSetProject/README.txt

     1. First the pre-process scripts
     2. Then the heatmaptrafficbottlenecks.py script
-    3. There is a unit test for the preprocessing data as that's the core script that generates the data that the second script will depend upon.
+    3. There are two unit tests in the project.